muchimi/JoystickGremlinEx/docs/usage.md

 The latching feature (awareness of other range containers) may introduce some strange behaviors and applies to all ranges attached to a single axis, so it's not aware of nesting for example.
 The latching applies to all ranges in the mapping tree regardless of their level.

-## Button Container
+## Press/Release Container

-This experimental container simplifies the mapping of actions when an input button is pressed or released.
+This container simplifies the mapping of actions when an input button is pressed or released.
 While this can be done with conditions, this is a simpler and easier way to map a button to a set of actions when a button is pressed or released.

 ### Usage tips